neuroinformatics-unit/datashuttle/docs/source/pages/get_started.md

             └── histology
 ```

-## Transferring Directories
+## Data Transfer

-Data transfer can be local project to remote ("upload") or remote to local project ("download").
+Data transfer can be either from the local project to the remote project ("upload") or from the remote to local project("download").
 Data
 transfers are primarily managed using the upload_data() and download_data() functions.

-By default, data upload or download will never overwrite files when transferring data.
+By default, uploading or downloading data will never overwrite files when transferring data.
 If an
 existing file with the same name is found in the target directory, even if it is older, it will not be overwritten.
 All transfer activity is printed to the console and logged (see "Logging" below), which can be used to
 determine if any files were not transferred for this reason.

-Along with the @TO@ flag, a wildcard @*@ flag can also be used in subject or session names.

 For example,